-In a traditional laparoscopic surgery, the surgeon places small incisions on the patient’s belly, and a camera and small instruments go inside those incisions to perform the procedure while the surgeon manipulates the instruments at the bedside.
-These are called straight-stick instruments, because the tips of the instruments only move in the up or down directions.
+In traditional laparoscopic surgery, the surgeon places small incisions on the patient’s belly.
+Using a camera and small instruments, they go inside those incisions to perform the procedure while the surgeon manipulates the instruments at the bedside.
+In addition, these straight-stick instruments only move in the up or down directions.

-Robotic surgery starts in the very same way where small incisions are made; however, the instruments are placed and held by a robotic platform as opposed to having the surgeon hold the instruments at the bedside.
-The surgeon stands near a console and manipulates the instruments completely with hand controls.
-One huge advantage to robotic surgery is that the instruments move in all directions.
-This allows the surgeon to operate much like they would with their human hand.
-Surgeons can perform more complex procedures with better precision, which is a huge advantage, especially for cancer procedures.
-In addition, the camera has three-dimensional visualization, which allows the surgeon to see more clearly.
+Robotic surgery starts in a similar same way.
+The surgeon creates small incisions.
+However, a robotic platform holds the instruments instead of the surgeon at the bedside.
+Furthermore, the surgeon stands near a console and manipulates the instruments with hand controls.
+The instruments move in all directions, unlike laparoscopic surgery.
+This gives the surgeon better access to operate.
+Therefore, surgeons have the advantage of performing more complex procedures with better precision.
+Lastly, the camera has a three-dimensional visualization.
+In other words, this allows the surgeon to see more clearly.

 Does the robot or the surgeon perform the surgery?

-Patients imagine that the robot is acting independently, which could not be further from the truth.
-No single movement of the instrument is made without the surgeon controlling it from the console.
-Think of the robotic platform as a stationary assistant during surgery, holding the instruments and directly communicating the movements of the surgeon’s hands.
+Patients often imagine that the robot acts independently from AI or artificial intelligence.
+This could not be further from the truth.
+The surgeon controls every single movement from the console.
+Think of the robotic platform as a stationary assistant.
+It holds the instruments and directly communicates the movements of the surgeon’s hands.

 What types of procedures can you perform robotically?

-There are many different procedures that can be performed robotically, from simple hysterectomies to more complex pelvic surgery for patients with large uterine fibroids or very severe endometriosis, which can cause scarring and inflammation in the pelvis.
-Procedures can be performed for endometrial, cervical and ovarian cancers where lymph nodes and multiple biopsies are removed.
-Robotic surgery can also be performed for very complex ovarian or endometrial cancer operations where metastatic tumors are removed from multiple locations in the pelvis and abdomen.
+Many different types of robotic surgeries exist.
+They range from simple hysterectomies to more complex pelvic surgeries with severe endometriosis.
+Furthermore, robotic surgeries can perform procedures for endometrial, cervical and ovarian cancers.
+Robotic surgery can assist with very complex ovarian or endometrial cancer operations that involve the removal of metastatic tumors.
 In the past, these surgeries were commonly performed using an “open approach” or a very large incision in the belly.

 What are the benefits of having a robotic procedure versus a traditional open procedure?

-There are many proven benefits to robotic surgery as compared to open surgery.
-Patients who have minimally invasive surgery will experience much less pain, less blood loss overall, less hospitalization time and lower infection rates.
-Around 90% of my patients go home the same day as their procedures, including complex cancer procedures.
+Many proven benefits exist with robotic surgery as opposed to open surgery.
+Patients who have minimally invasive surgery will experience much less pain, less blood loss, less hospitalization time, and lower infection rates.
+Around 90 percent of patients go home the same day as their procedures, including complex cancer procedures.
 The movement toward same-day discharge has been increasing steadily and has been studied extensively at major surgical and cancer centers.
 It has been found to be safe and very satisfying for patients who can spend more recovery time with their families in the comfort of their homes versus the hospital.

 Who are candidates for robotic surgery and what are some important questions to ask your doctor?